How To Use Google Analytics For Finding Google search keywords

 How Can You Use Google Analytics For Finding Google search Keywords in Your Website?

 Google Analytics Search Console is also an option for finding google search keywords and keywords phrases.
-It is an absolutely free tool by Google that helps you find the queries or terms people are searching to find your website.
+It is a free tool by Google that helps you find the queries or terms people are searching to find your website.
 It also helps you optimize your website’s performance and traffic and thus, go upwards on Google’s search engine rankings.
-Google analytics also alerts you on critical issues such as site speed issues, audience behaviour, location, age and conversion report.
-These reports can helps you fix them.
-Additionally, it helps you analyze your site’s clicks, impressions and search engine positions.
+Google analytics also alerts you on critical issues such as site speed issues, audience behavior, location, age, and conversion report.
+These reports can help you fix them.
+Additionally, it helps you analyze your site’s clicks, impressions, and search engine positions.

 Two ways to check your search console data are:

 - You can log in to your google analytics account to check the google search keywords.